 Whilst the second type of project tends to generate greater savings, it also tends to be more expensive and there may be greater risks associated with it.
 It may also require input from multiple departments within an organisation.
 Such projects therefore require specialist knowledge and skill (see Best practices and Case Studies for Industrial Energy Efficiency Improvement - An Introduction for Policy Makers, Copenhagen Centre on Energy Efficiency, 2016, section 4).
 They may also require more extensive due diligence by the investor to assess non-technical aspects such as financial, liabilities, environmental compliance, and health and safety risks.
-All projects will require an assessment of technical risks, including any potential impact on production output (for example, due to equipment failure), and a review of constructability commensurate with the level of complexity of the project.
+All projects will require an assessment of technical risks, including any potential impact on production output or heating/cooling output (for example, due to equipment failure), and a review of constructability commensurate with the level of complexity of the project.
 As mentioned earlier in this document, it is important to note that ICP does not and cannot eliminate risk.

 Although the ICP process also does not directly set out requirements relating to design, detailed design work is required in order to develop the investment package.
-Detailed design associated with any energy project in an industrial setting should follow standard construction processes.
-This may include, depending on the complexity and nature of the project, the development of coordination drawings and detailed plantroom layouts to ensure the proposed equipment can be accommodated within the existing facility, as well as on-site assessments by manufacturers or specialist equipment suppliers.
-Specific energy efficient detailed design activities are listed in the Reference Document on Best Available Techniques for Energy Efficiency, European Commission, Table 2.2:
+Detailed design associated with any energy project in an industrial or energy supply setting should follow standard construction processes.
+This may include, depending on the complexity and nature of the project, the development of coordination drawings and detailed plantroom layouts to ensure the proposed equipment can be accommodated within the existing buildings or energy centres, as well as on-site assessments by manufacturers or specialist equipment suppliers.
+Specific energy efficient detailed design activities for new industrial sites are listed in the Reference Document on Best Available Techniques for Energy Efficiency, European Commission, Table 2.2 - many of these requirements are relevant to energy efficiency upgrade projects:

-- Design of optimal process plants and utility systems - Assessment of needs for control and instrumentation - Process integration/heat recovery systems (pinch methodology) - Minimisation of pressure losses, temperature losses, etc. - Selection of efficient motors, drives, pumps, etc.

-• Supplementary specifications to tendering material regarding energy efficiency
+- Design of optimal process plants and utility systems - Assessment of needs for control and instrumentation - Process integration/heat recovery systems (pinch methodology) - Minimisation of pressure losses, temperature losses, etc. - Selection of efficient motors, drives, pumps, etc. - Supplementary specifications to tendering material regarding energy efficiency